Why consider a Labiaplasty? | Labiaplasty surgery consultation | Labiaplasty surgery | Recovery period | Book Consultation

 We also welcome you to contact our clinic before your first appointment to discuss approximate costs and potential rebates.
 Please contact us on 07 3180 3400 , or send us an enquiry online.

 Labia reduction surgery is usually performed as a day surgery procedure, under either general or local anaesthetic with sedation.
-Labiaplasty involves trimming the labia minora by making incisions that are concealed by the inner aspect of the labia majora.
+Labiaplasty involves reduction of the labia minora by making incisions that are concealed by the inner aspect of the labia majora.

 The wounds are repaired with dissolving stiches and at the completion of surgery, a urinary catheter is inserted to temporarily minimise the risk of urinary retention.